lsds/Teechain/README.md

 To protect sensitive-data in the TEE, Teechain employs the use of side-channel resistant operations.
 These are specifically constructed code blocks, such as functions or methods, that are implemented to be free from software-based side-channel attacks.
 By trusting the security of these code blocks and ensuring that sensitive data in the TEE is only ever created, accessed or destroyed through a direct invocation of these code blocks, Teechain can protect sensitive-data from side-channel attacks throughout the lifetime of that data.
 In addition, by employing the use of side-channel resistant encryption and decryption operations, sensitive-data can be protected and exchanged between TEEs without compromising the confidentiality and integrity of that data.

+#### Have you run this on the Bitcoin mainnet?

+We have operated Teechain payment channels on the Bitcoin mainnet.
+For example, the following sets of transactions show a simple payment channel created by Teechain for the mainnet.
+The channel contained two funding deposits of 500K satoshi each, from each party in the channel.
+We then performed around 50 million sends at random, back and forth between the two parties, before settling the channel and pushing the generated settlement transaction on the blockchain.

+The details of the payment channel are as follows:

+Alice's funding deposit paid 500k satoshi into Teechain address ``1PmF4XsLctLWfAQnnB8VC81Yh6xdYZpDAz``, using transaction ``75c619abbed28063683c87747958ba69744f8a17a0dfcf38665c2a6ab8db930d``, index ``1``.
+[Here](https://blockchain.info/tx/75c619abbed28063683c87747958ba69744f8a17a0dfcf38665c2a6ab8db930d) is the transaction on the Bitcoin Blockchain.

+Bob's funding deposit paid 500k satoshi into Teechain address ``1PmF4XsLctLWfAQnnB8VC81Yh6xdYZpDAz ``, using transaction ``75c619abbed28063683c87747958ba69744f8a17a0dfcf38665c2a6ab8db930d``, index ``1``.
+[Here](https://blockchain.info/tx/75c619abbed28063683c87747958ba69744f8a17a0dfcf38665c2a6ab8db930d) is the transaction on the Bitcoin Blockchain.

+We then performed over 50 million sends between the two parties, before settling the channel on Alice's side.
+The settlement transaction (seen [here](https://blockchain.info/tx/5ee6fa414511f55299b031d0db7e594b5c0ea98daae2283afdc3f521b86b89a4)) paid around 300k satoshi back to Bob, and 700k satoshi back to Alice (minus the miner fee, paid by Alice, calculated at 100 satosih per byte approximately).

 #### I'm having technical problems, what should I do?

 Depending on the type of errors you're seeing, some simple checks/fixes are as follows: